fabian-sp/GGLasso/paper/paper.md

 In our example gallery, we include benchmarks comparing the solvers in `GGLasso` to state-of-the-art software as well as illustrative examples explaining the usage and functionalities of the package.
 We want to emphasize the following examples:

-- [Benchmarks](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_benchmarks.html#sphx-glr-auto-examples-plot-benchmarks-py) for SGL problems: our solver is competitive with `scikit-learn` and `regain` and our newly implmented block-wise solver is highly efficient for large, sparse networks.
+- [Benchmarks](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_benchmarks.html#sphx-glr-auto-examples-plot-benchmarks-py) for SGL problems: our solver is competitive with `scikit-learn` and `regain`.
+The newly implemented block-wise solver is highly efficient for large, sparse networks.

 - [Soil microbiome application](https://gglasso.readthedocs.io/en/latest/auto_examples/plot_soil_example.html#sphx-glr-auto-examples-plot-soil-example-py): we demonstrate how latent variables can be used in order to reconstruct unobserved confounders of the independence network.